Try our self employed business insurance and see how much you could save.

 What is IR35 insurance?

-IR35 investigation insurance typically comes in two parts.
+IR35 investigation insurance typically comes in two parts:

-The core cover of IR35 insurance is the reimbursement of legal and professional fees incurred when fighting an HMRC enquiry into your tax affairs under the IR35 legislation.
+- Reimbursement of legal and professional fees incurred when fighting an HMRC enquiry into your tax affairs under the IR35 legislation.

 Additional benefits, provided at an extra fee, might be a review of your situation with regards to IR35.
 In fact some insurance providers insist that you take the test as it may later influence your ability to claim under your IR35 policy.